-- 2.2.1 To install the aileron servo into the wing you will need the following items: - 2 Servos - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo. - Two 6-1/4" control rod assemblies supplied with the kit.
-The assemblies consist of a 5-3/4" rod with a plastic clevis screwed onto both ends. - Masking tape. - 2.2.2 Trial fit the aileron servo into the servo mounting tray to provide the clearance of the servo and the servo wires.
+- 2.2.1 To install the aileron servo into the wing you will need the following items: - Servo - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo. - Two6-1/4" control rod assemblies supplied with the kit.
+The assemblies consist of a 5-3/4" rod with a plastic clevis screwed onto both ends. - Masking tape. - 2.2.2 Trial fit the aileron servo into the servo mounting cavity at the center of the wing.
+You may have to modify the cavity slightly to provide the clearance of the servo and the servo wires.
 Use a hobby knife to modify the cavity as required.
-Most servos have their output shaft closer to one end than the other.
+Most servos have their output shaft closer to one end than the other .
 We recommend locating the servo so that the output shaft is far away from the back of the wing as possible.

 2.2.3 Screw the servo into place with the screws and grommets.
-Repeated this procedure to another side of the wing